Seagoville, Texas: Public libraries

 Seagoville has its own public library, the Seagoville Public Library, at 702 North U.S. Highway 175.

 Community colleges

 The Texas Legislature defines all of Dallas County (including the vast majority of Seagoville) as being in the Dallas College (formerly Dallas County Community College or DCCCD) district.
 The portion in Kaufman County is within the Trinity Valley Community College district.

-Parks and recreation

-The Dallas Independent School District operates the Seagoville Stadium in Seagoville.